 PRISM

+Each individual is unique, and so should their formulation be.
 The Person-centred Reflective Integrated Service Model (PRISM) is a framework for collaborative formulation incorporating quality of life domains as seen through intrapersonal unique 'lenses' which aims to systematically examine the core of a person's needs, values and goals using a multidisciplinary approach.
+The domains are based on the current QOL evidence and literature.
 Griffith Psychology collaborates with trusted, experienced and affirming clinicians to apply the PRISM principles.

 -